FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 ### [SSLH](https://github.com/yrutschle/sslh): HTTP and SSH on the same port

-{% clickableImage "img/sslh.svg", "Schematic of an SSH connection" %}
+{% clickableImage "img/sslh.svg", "SSLH multiplexing both HTTPS and SSH" %}

 One popular solution to this is the connection multiplexer [SSLH](https://github.com/yrutschle/sslh).
 It's usually setup to listen on port 443, checks whether the incoming connection is SSH or HTTPS and establishes the connection to SSHD or your HTTP service respectively.
 SSLH can do more, but that's the gist of it.